SanVM/CustomerCentricEngineering/README.md

 # 8) TOOLS:
 Know your required tools for the job very well.
 Knowledge and application of tools is what differentiates you from other engineering teams.
 Your toolkit typically would typicaly consist of Thread dump collection and analysis tool ( https://fastthread.io  ) , heap dump analysis ( Eclipse MAT) , DB dump analysis tools , Garbage collection tools ( https://gceasy.io )
-  Tip:  Enable gc , heapdump on crash for the jvm process .
+  **Tip**:  Enable gc , heapdump on crash for the jvm process .
 Enabling   GC will not have any overhead whereas enabling heapdump would require free diskspace of heap size or more .
 DBdump will be helpful to run large queries offline and perform some analysis on the query or query optimization techniques without impacting prod/pre-prd setups.
 We typically used DBdump to reproduce issues faster and in an isolated fashion.
 TCPDUMP : This is a vital tool and a must learn/know in this field.
 Gathering tcpdump and analyzing it with wire shark provide better insights of the end to end communication.
 By analyzing several tcpdumps you will identify a pattern what are your usual suspects.
 This is where you play cop/detective in some fashion.
 From my experience for most network problems the pattern or the most culprit turned out to be the some configuration change / misconfiguration in load balancer.
 Speaking about load balancer I would like a major major incident because of which our team was grounded in client location ( Mumbai city)  for an extra 4 days .
 The plan was initially we will be in and out of woods in 3 days and return flight tickets were booked accordingly and hotel reservation was only for 3 days .